 - Download the Samsung USB Drivers for the Windows operating system.

-Rooting the Samsung Galaxy J5 SM-J500H smartphone running on Android 6.0.1 Marshmallow software updates using CF-Auto-Root
+How to Root Samsung Galaxy J5 SM-J500H on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu for the Samsung Galaxy J5 SM-J500H smartphone so you can turn the USB Debugging Mode on inside it.